A pushing-pulling captive bubble method for repeatable measurement of dynamic contact angles underwater: Results and Discussion

-[ \begin{@twocolumnfalse} { \raisebox{0pt}[0pt][0pt]{ }\ In the Cassie–Baxter model, the apparent contact angle is determined by the area fractions of the different phases in contact with the liquid (or gas) at the interface.
+In the Cassie–Baxter model, the apparent contact angle is determined by the area fractions of the different phases in contact with the liquid (or gas) at the interface.
 Here, \textit{$f_1$} and \textit{$f_2$} represent the area fractions of the solid surface and the secondary phase (e.g., air or liquid) in contact with the droplet or bubble, respectively, with \textit{$f_1$} + \textit{$f_2$} = 1.
-The angles \textit{$\theta_1$} and \textit{$\theta_1$} denote the intrinsic contact angles on each corresponding phase.
+The angles \textit{$\theta_1$} and \textit{$\theta_2$} denote the intrinsic contact angles on each corresponding phase.
 This formulation is applicable not only to droplets in air but also to bubbles in liquid by appropriately defining the contacting phases.
-Although the contact angle is determined by the behavior of the contact line rather than the contact area,\cite{McCarthy2007} the length of the contact line in this experiment was much larger than the pillar pitch.
+Although the contact angle is determined by the behavior of the contact line rather than the contact area\cite{McCarthy2007}, the length of the contact line in this experiment was much larger than the pillar pitch.
 Therefore, the fraction of the contact line contacting the pillars was assumed to be approximately equal to the area fraction.
 Substituting \textit{$f_1$} = 0.09, which is estimated from the geometrical parameters of the surface (a square pillar top of \SI{15}{\micro\meter} and a pitch of \SI{50}{\micro\meter}), \textit{$f_2$} = 0.91 satisfying \textit{$f_1$} + \textit{$f_2$} = 1, and \textit{$\theta_2$} = \SI{0}{\degree}, based on the definition of the contact angle of a bubble on a liquid phase, the apparent contact angles were calculated.
 By substituting \textit{$\theta_1$} = \SI{98.2}{\degree}, corresponding to the advancing contact angle of bubbles on smooth PMMA, \textit{$\theta_a$} was calculated to be \SI{26.3}{\degree}.
 Similarly, by substituting \textit{$\theta_1$} = \SI{62.2}{\degree}, corresponding to the receding contact angle, \textit{$\theta_r$} was calculated to be \SI{17.6}{\degree}.
-These calculated values are shown as green bars in Fig. 8.
+These calculated values are shown as green bars in Fig. 7(a).
 The calculated values are close to the experimental results.
-Together with the confirmation of degassing prior to the experiment (Fig. 3), these results indicate that the bubble barely penetrated into the grooves (Fig. 9).
-Therefore, hydrophobic surfaces formed by microstructures behave hydrophilically with very small hysteresis in water when bubbles are not trapped in the grooves.
+Previous studies have not reported dynamic contact angle measurements in water on microstructured surfaces exhibiting the Cassie–Baxter state in air.
+It has been reported that when surfaces exhibiting the Cassie–Baxter state in air are immersed in water, a thin air layer often remains trapped within the microstructures, making accurate captive bubble measurements difficult or even impossible\cite{Sarkar2021}.
+Several attempts have been made to remove this trapped air layer; however, these approaches often cause damage to the surface structures\cite{Sarkar2021}.
+In this study, this problem was successfully resolved by ultrasonic degassing of the samples after immersion in water, which removed the trapped air without damaging the microstructured surface.
+As a result, reliable dynamic contact angle measurements could be performed under fully wetted conditions.
+The results show that the dynamic contact angles in air differ significantly from those measured in water.
+To the best of our knowledge, this is the first study to quantitatively demonstrate the difference in dynamic contact angles between air and water on the microstructured surface exhibiting the Cassie–Baxter state in air.
+Earlier studies have shown that rough randomly structured surfaces can exhibit different dynamic contact angles in air and water, and the present results are likely due to similar wetting behavior\cite{Sarkar2021,Xiao2022}.
+These findings indicate that surfaces exhibiting the Cassie–Baxter state in air show significantly different dynamic contact angles in air and water, and that the modified captive bubble method yields results consistent with measurements in air while providing higher precision only for smooth surfaces and for rough surfaces exhibiting the Wenzel state in air and the reversed gas–liquid Wenzel state in water.